ilexiv/Leetcode/Algorithms/SlidingWindow/README.md

 </p></details>

 * Fruit Into Baskets: https://leetcode.com/problems/fruit-into-baskets/
+    <details><summary>Solution</summary><p>

+        Two left and right pointers are introduced and points to index 0.
+        We want to save the tree type and it's frequency, like fruit[2] = 3.
+        We are iterating through the input vector using the right pointer and calculate fruit type occurance using unordered map.
+        While size of the map exceed the 2 basket, we need to update returned result by getting maximum from current result and right - left.
+        Also wee need to decrease the current window by increasing left pointer and decreasing frequency of the fruit in the hmap.
+If the frequency of the fruit type is equal to zero, we need to erase it from the hmap.
+        Input: [1,2,3,2,2]
+        Output: 4
+        Explanation: collect [2,3,2,2].

+</p></details>

 * Longest Substring with At Most Two Distinct Characters: https://leetcode.com/problems/longest-substring-with-at-most-two-distinct-characters/
+    <details><summary>Solution</summary><p>

+        Two left and right pointers are introduced and points to index 0.
+        We want to save the char and it's frequency, like hmap[a] = 3.
+        We are iterating through the input string using the right pointer and save char frequency using unordered map.
+        While size of the map exceed the 2, we need to update returned result by getting maximum from current result and right - left.
+        Also wee need to decrease the current window by increasing left pointer and decreasing frequency of the char in the hmap.
+If the frequency of the char is equal to zero, we need to erase it from the hmap.
+        Input: s = "ccaabbb"
+        Output: 5
+        Explanation: The substring is "aabbb" which its length is 5.

+</p></details>

+* Number of Substrings Containing All Three Characters: https://leetcode.com/problems/number-of-substrings-containing-all-three-characters/
+    <details><summary>Solution</summary><p>

+        Two left and right pointers are introduced and points to index 0.
+        We are iterating through the input string using the right pointer and calculate number of times we met this character by using vector[3].
+        Then while all three characters are exist in the array, we iterating through the input string using left pointer and decrease the freequence of character.
+        At a last step we add left pointer to the result variable.
+                 0 1 2 3 4 5 6 7 8 9
+        Example: a a a b b c c a b c
+        When all a, b, c > 0 for first time at position 5, then after while loop left pointer will be at position 3, we will add 3 to result because there would be three substrings from three a's.
+Then a,b,c > 0 at position 7 ,then we will move left pointer to position 5 then we will add 5 to result because there could be 5 substrings starting from 0 to second b.
+        At position 5: a a a b b c, a a b b c, a b b c, At position 7: a a a b b c c a, a a b b c c a, a b b c c a, b b c c a, b c c a,

+</p></details>

 * Subarrays with K Different Integers: https://leetcode.com/problems/subarrays-with-k-different-integers/
+    <details><summary>Solution</summary><p>

+        The returned result could be the: return Exact(A, K) - Exact(A, K - 1);
+        Where Exact() function can be implemented as described below:
+        Two left and right pointers are introduced and points to index 0.
+        We want to save the integer and it's frequency, like hmap[7] = 3.
+        We are iterating through the input vector using the right pointer and save integer frequency using unordered map.
+        While size of the map exceed K, we keep decreasing the current window by increasing left pointer and decreasing frequency of the integer in the hmap.
+        If the frequency of the integer is equal to zero, we need to erase it from the hmap.
+        After that we need to update the returned result, by adding to res: the length between right and left pointer: res += right - left + 1;
+        Input: nums = [1,2,1,3,4], k = 3
+        Output: 3
+        Explanation: Subarrays formed with exactly 3 different integers: [1,2,1,3], [2,1,3], [1,3,4].

+</p></details>

 **Arrays with pointers(indices):**
 * Max Consecutive Ones III: https://leetcode.com/problems/max-consecutive-ones-iii/
 * Minimum Size Subarray Sum: https://leetcode.com/problems/minimum-size-subarray-sum/
 * Maximum Points You Can Obtain from Cards: https://leetcode.com/problems/maximum-points-you-can-obtain-from-cards/
+* Maximum distance between pairs of values: https://leetcode.com/problems/maximum-distance-between-a-pair-of-values/

 **Dequeue approach:**
 * Sliding Window Maximum: https://leetcode.com/problems/sliding-window-maximum/